Diet & Nutrition

 Bars have saved me from countless meal-less situations.
 Choosing the right bar is a task in itself.

 Even tried making your own bars without sweetener?
 Each of my multiple attempts resulted in an expensive cardboard-like taste.
 How do they do it?
-I’ve seen more than 30 ingredients in a single 30 gram bar.
+I’ve seen more than 30 ingredients in a single 30-gram bar.
 Some of those extend shelf life.
 Others make them more attractive.

-Bars get away adding lots of sugar because of their size.
+Bars get away with adding lots of sugar because of their size.
 A typical bar ranges from 20–50 grams depending on the physical size of the bar.
 For context, the weight of an entire bar is less than the sugar in an average bottle of soda.

 When inspecting labels, the top of the nutrition facts displays serving size in grams.
 Compare the amount of sugar to that number.
 Here is a hypothetical (but common) comparison between the serving size and sugar of two bars:

-• 10 grams of sugar in a 30 gram bar —> 1/3 of the bar is sugar.
+• 10 grams of sugar in a 30-gram bar —> 1/3 of the bar is sugar.

-• 17 grams of sugar in a 34 gram bar —> 1/5 of the bar is sugar.
+• 17 grams of sugar in a 34-gram bar —> 1/5 of the bar is sugar.

 Just because you find them in health food stores or supermarkets like Whole Foods or Sprouts Market doesn’t give them a pass through your quick sugar calculations.
-I found a certain 51 gram organic, plant-based, sprouted, flaxseed bar with 20 grams of sugar.
-Nearly 40% of what I almost ate was nothing but pure sugar?
+I found a certain 51-gram organic, plant-based, sprouted, flaxseed bar with 20 grams of sugar.
+Nearly 40% of what I almost ate was nothing but pure sugar.

 Truly healthy bars can feel like finding a needle in a haystack, but they exist.